Combinatorial aspects of poly-Bernoulli polynomials and poly-Euler numbers: Poly-Euler numbers

-\end{theorem} \begin{proof} We can extend the involution of the \cref{lemma:pE_special_case} on the union of the set of even and odd $E$-sequences.
-It follows that $E$-sequences, which have only one type of (say only negative signed) elements in $R^*$ and $\overline{R}$ is empty can not be paired by the involution.
+\begin{proof} We can extend the involution of the \cref{lemma:pE_special_case} on the union of the set of even and odd $E$-sequences.
+It follows that $E$-sequences that have only one type of (say only negative signed) elements in $R^*$ and $S$ is empty can not be paired by the involution.

 How many such $E$-sequences are there?
-We obtain such an $E$-sequence, if we choose $\ell$ red elements for $R^*$, take a Callan sequence with $R^*$ empty (enumerated by poly-Bernoulli numbers of type $C$) and decorate the red elements of the Callan sequence with signs and indication of left or right parts in their blocks. \end{proof}
+We obtain such an $E$-sequence, if we choose $\ell$ \red elements for $R^*$, take a Callan sequence with $R^*$ empty (enumerated by poly-Bernoulli numbers of type $C$) and add the sign and position of the \red elements. \end{proof}

 \cref{theo:pB_peuler} gives the relation between poly-Bernoulli numbers of type $B$ and poly-Euler numbers.